JinalShah2002/House-Prices-Challenge-Solution/README.md

 ## What is this repository?
 As an upcoming ML engineer, I challenged myself to put my machine learning skills to the test.
 I challenged myself by tackling the [Housing Prices Challenge on Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 The goal of this challenge is to predict the prices of houses in Ames, Iowa based on a given set of features.
 To be exact, there are 79 features in total.
 This project allows the engineer (in this case myself) to practice critical Data Science & Machine Learning techniques.

-This repository is organized via 4 folders: Submissions, Data, Workflow, and Models.
+This repository is organized via 4 folders: Submissions, Data, Code, and Models.
 In the Submissions folder, you will see the various submissions that I have made.
 In the Data folder, you will find the necessary datasets as well as any other necessary information.
-In the Workflow folder, you will see my coded solution to this problem.
+In the Code folder, you will see my various Jupyter Notebooks & Python Scripts for the project.
 Finally, in the models folder, you will see the various models that I have saved.

 The model is evaluated using the Root Mean Square Error, as this is the metric we are trying to minimize.
 My best model has a RMSE of N/A.